bal-code-camp-rest-oidc/documentation/camp-worklog/Day-4.md

 - one team started a new sample application
 - the other team kept on focusing on deployment

-Additionally and as a special highlight we **integrated the CaTs-Team** (another code camp solution, see XXXX) solution now using keycloak as well.
+Additionally and as a special highlight we **integrated the CaTs-Team** (another code camp solution, see https://github.com/baloise/codes-and-texts/tree/feature/keycloak-authentication) solution now using keycloak as well.

 ## New Sample Application